 Water bath canning is a safe method for preserving things like fruits, jams, jellies, pickles and salsa (but not at certain altitudes like ours).
 You can actually water bath can with the Presto 23-Quart Canner as well, so that’s a great option if you want to be able to preserve foods through both methods.

 If you wanted to water bath can with the pressure cooker, you still need all of the items listed above.
-However, if you only plan to can things that can be preserved in water bath, there are less expensive options.
-Ball offers a water bath canning kit that includes everything you need to get started (except for the jars and lids).
+However, if you only plan to can things that can be preserved in water bath, water bath canners are usually less expensive than pressure canners.

 However, if you see yourself wanting to preserve vegetables, meats, poultry or seafood at any point, I suggest investing in the pressure cooker.